stavan54sk/sauce-demo-playwright-tests/README.md

    npx playwright install

 ## Project Structure
+   - .github/playwright.yml - Configuration file to run the tests automatically on push or pull request events.
    - pageObjects/ – Contains the Page Object Model (POM) classes for each page on the Sauce Demo site.
+   - playwright-report – Contains the HTML test report that is generated after the test run.
+   - test-results/ - Contains the execution results, including artifacts like screenshots and videos  after the test run.
    - tests/ – Contains test files for different test cases.
+   - package.json – Configuration file for managing project dependencies, scripts, and configurations, enabling smooth automation and test execution through Playwright, as well as integrating with the CI/CD pipeline.
+   - package-lock.json – Configuration file for dependency versions across different environments, providing a reliable and reproducible setup for all team members and CI/CD systems.
    - playwright.config.js – Configuration file for Playwright test settings.
-   - test-results/ - Folder for storing test execution results, including artifacts like screenshots and videos.
-   - .github/playwright.yml - Configuration file to run the tests automatically on push or pull request events.

 ## Running Tests
    ```bash